panaverse/panaverse.github.io/README.md

 Now you can create virtual VISA Debit card through [NayaPay App](https://www.nayapay.com/) which can be used to create AWS/GCP/Azure account.
 This is good NEWS For those students who find it difficult to create physical VISA/Master Card from Banks; this is a great option to avail.

 [You can also get a $300 credit](https://pages.awscloud.com/adoptf90d_GLOBAL_POC-credits.html)

+The mission of Panaverse DAO is to empower developers.
+Our developers will be developing APIs and Front-end Web 2, Web 3, and Metavers templates for a global marketplace.
+In this class we will learn to develop APIs.

 We will cover the following material and learn how to develop AWS GraphQL Serverless APIs using Panacloud CLI: